-Our newest buildings are LEEDS certified, and the solar panels on the new gym roof generate a portion of the school’s electricity needs.
+Our newest buildings are LEED-certified, and the solar panels on the roofs of the STAR building and the field house generate a portion of the school’s electricity needs.
+A geothermal system reduces the heating and cooling needs for Industrial Technology & Engineering.
 We compost all food and waste materials from our kitchen and dining room.
 We recycle the majority of the materials we consume on campus and are working toward zero waste.
 Our physical plant vehicles use bio-diesel fuel produced from our kitchen.

-All students in 7th and 9th grades participate in week-long science and environmental immersion programs at Drey Land, our wilderness camp in the Ozarks.
-The garden class learns how to plant and grow vegetables for the school’s kitchen.
-All 10th grade students participate in an annual seminar to learn about what it means to be a global citizen on a smaller, more crowded planet with finite resources.
-Finally, sustainability related topics permeate our 7th–12th grade curriculum, starting with a required course in Geography and Global Issues.
+All students in 7th grade begin their Burroughs experience together building teamwork at our wilderness camp in the Ozarks, Drey Land.
+They return to Drey Land as 9th-grade biology students for a multi-day science and ecology immersion program.
+The gardening class learns how to plant and grow vegetables for the school’s kitchen.
+All 10th-grade students participate in an annual seminar to learn about what it means to be a global citizen on a smaller, more crowded planet with finite resources.
+Finally, sustainability-related topics permeate our 7th–12th-grade curriculum, beginning with 7th-grade earth science and culminating with an AP environmental science elective.